LaunchCodeEducation/data-analysis/src/chapters/tableau-part4/studio.rst

 .. figure:: figures/download-multi-files.png
    :alt: An orange arrow points to the ``Download`` bubble, highlighting the ``Download`` option of kaggle.

 #.
-Open the csv file in Tableau Public.
+Open the CSV file in Tableau Public.
 #.
 When you open this data set, you may want to create a relationship between the CSV files.

    #.
 You will explore this in the EDA section below.